Tips for Managing Eczema in Spring

 There are a few reasons why your little one might have an increase in eczema symptoms as springtime rolls around:

-1. Warmer weather.
-Heat can be a big trigger for those with sensitive skin and eczema, meaning flare-ups can be more common in Spring and Summer.
+- Warmer weather.
+Heat can be a big trigger for those with sensitive skin and eczema, meaning flare-ups can be more common in spring and summer.

 Tips for Managing Eczema in Spring

-So, before the warmer weather kicks in, here are some tips for managing the change in season to avoid those uncomfortable flares.
+So, as the warmer weather kicks in, here are some tips for managing the change in season to avoid those uncomfortable flares.

 1. Moisturise, moisturise and moisturise again!

-The key to controlling your child’s eczema is to moisturise the skin regularly.
+Regular moisturising is crucial for eczema-prone skin, no matter the season.
 Please don’t wait until it becomes red and itchy; make it part of your daily routine to moisturise their skin so it stays soft and hydrated.
-Keep some of our natural Eczema Moisturiser in your bag to keep on top of moisturising throughout the day while you’re out and about enjoying the sunshine.
+Consider keeping some of our natural Eczema Moisturiser with you to keep on top of moisturising throughout the day while you’re out and about enjoying the sunshine.

 2. Pick your playtimes

 Try to organise your day to avoid being out in the hottest part of the day, usually from late morning to early afternoon.
-Instead, plan outings for earlier in the morning or late afternoon.
+Instead, plan outings for earlier in the morning or late afternoon if you can.
 Another great way to beat the heat is to set up some water play in a shaded part of your backyard so the kids can still get outside and stay nice and cool throughout the day.

 3. Be sun smart

 Sun safety is so important, especially in the harsh Aussie sun.
-Cover up, stay in the shade where possible and don’t forget to apply sunscreen if you’re out in the sun.
-Our gentle, zinc-based natural SPF50+ sunscreen is clinically tested against sensitive skin and is safe for those prone to eczema.
+Cover up with clothing, hats and sunglasses, stay in the shade where possible and don’t forget to apply sunscreen on any exposed areas of skin while out in the sun.
+Our gentle, zinc-based natural SPF50 baby sunscreen is clinically tested against sensitive skin and is eczema-friendly.
 Those extra layers of rashies, hats and sunnies also help to protect those with sensitive skin!
-If your child gets too hot and irritated after a day outside, apply a cold compress to help cool them down and relieve the itch.
+If your child gets too hot and irritated after a day outside, it may be helpful to gently apply a cool compress to help cool them down and relieve the itch.

 5. Nighttime comfort

 As the nights start warming up, ensure your child’s room stays at a pleasant cool temperature throughout the night.
-Dress them in light cotton clothing (a great idea during the day, too) so their skin can breathe and pop a fan on if it’s feeling a bit stuffy.
-A soothing oatmeal bath before bed is another great way to unwind after a big day of play.
+Dress them in light cotton clothing (a great idea during the day, too) so their skin can breathe and ensure their bedroom has good airflow.
+A soothing lukewarm oatmeal bath before bed is another great way to unwind after a big day of play.

 6. Don’t forget the picnic rug